Do you use census data? We'd like your feedback.

 Read more about the rules and laws that protect census confidentiality.

-• record swapping
+• targeted record swapping

 • cell key perturbation